-- A minimum CGPA of 2.75 (calculated at the end of spring for progression into fall semester and end of fall semester for progression into spring).
+- Maintain a minimum CGPA of 2.7 (calculated at the end of spring for progression into Fall semester and end of fall semester for progression into Spring).

 - A student may only re-enroll in one nursing course.
 The exception to this is if a student is granted a medical withdrawal for all nursing courses in a single semester.
 The student may re-enroll in all courses on a space available basis.
 If the student drops or fails any of the courses during the re-enrollment, the student will be dismissed from the program.
 Note that a student has four (4) years to complete the nursing program from the time of entering the first nursing course.